 Should I Replace My Rusty Gas Pipe?

-This image of some rusty gas pipe inside a furnace is a very dramatic display of what moisture can do to steel.
+This image of some rusty gas pipe inside a gas furnace is a very dramatic display of what moisture can do to steel pipe.

 In my experience as an HVAC technician, business owner, and my overall gut feeling about matters such as this, a one answer fits all recommendation on whether or not you should replace your rusty gas pipe can’t be made.
 However, I can provide some information and considerations that may be helpful in making a decision.

 Just so you know, the type of piping used for natural gas and propane can be copper, black iron, or PEX, depending on local codes.
 Some areas of jurisdiction even allow galvanized pipe.
 For this article I am only discussing black iron pipe.
-Neither copper nor PEX will rust.
+You already know copper and PEX won’t rust.

 A rusty gas pipe could potentially be a safety hazard as it may be more prone to leaks or damage.
 Gas leaks can lead to fires and explosions.
-I feel stupid saying that but it’s true.
+I have to say that you know.
 Therefore, it’s important to take any signs of corrosion or rust seriously and address them promptly.

 Some Factors To Consider If You Have Rusty Gas Piping